freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 I have also given you the basics, the very basics, of getting accessibility right.
 These basics are however very powerful and can make your life a lot easier when coding for accessibility.

 If we talk in FCC terms, you should keep these in mind while doing the HTML/CSS curriculum as well as the JavaScript curriculum.
-In subsequent articles, I will touch on a number of more notch topics.
+In subsequent articles, I will touch on a number of more niche topics.
 A number of questions I will answer are:

 *   Adding structured headings sounds like a good idea, but they don't fit in my design.
 What do I do?
 *   Is there a way for me to write content only screen-readers and other assistive technologies see?